How to Help Children Regulate Their Emotions

 Let’s be honest, we all flip our lids sometimes.
 We’re human—we’re going to get angry, overwhelmed, anxious, and/or defiant.
-Children are human too, and they need help learning how to cope with their big emotions.
+Children are human too, and they need help learning how to regulate and cope with their big emotions.

 The “flipped lid” analogy helps parents understand what is happening in a child’s brain when they are having a big reaction (a fit, tantrum, hitting, screaming, etc.).
 The prefrontal cortex is where our executive functioning is located.
 This part of the brain helps us use reason, socially acceptable behavior, and mindfulness.
 The amygdala is our emotional brain.
 It processes sensory information and decides if it is threatening.
 When the amygdala senses something dangerous or upsetting, it takes over the prefrontal cortex and creates a fight or flight response.
 Once the amygdala has taken over the prefrontal cortex (or the lid is flipped), there is no way to reason with the child.